ripsawridge/site/site/contents/_cma/2010/totenkirchl.md

 <a href="http://www.flickr.com/photos/ripsawridge/4812146649/"><img style="padding:4px;border:1px solid #cccccc;" src="http://farm5.static.flickr.com/4075/4812146649_b6e4b54f0d.jpg"></a>

 <p>
-<font size=+3>W00t!
-Desperately afraid</font> of missing dinner and cold drinks, we scurried down the normal way, scrambling non-stop until we had the Stripsenjochhaus in sight.
+W00t!
+Desperately afraid of missing dinner and cold drinks, we scurried down the normal way, scrambling non-stop until we had the Stripsenjochhaus in sight.
 I tried to call them and tell them we were coming.
 Ready the masseuse!
 But the phone didn't work.
 Just when I try getting into this "always carry a cell phone" thing...
 </p>

 <p>